dana-juncu/ro-public-data/CONTRIBUTING.md

 ├── README.md                 # public-facing docs
 ├── FINDINGS.md                # full investigation notes per source (how each │                              # endpoint was found/verified, response shapes, gotchas)
-├── src/ropublicdata/
+├── .github/workflows/
+│   └── tests.yml              # runs the test suite on push/PR and daily on a
+│                              # schedule — the daily run is what catches a │                              # source drifting before a user hits it ├── src/ropublicdata/
 │   ├── __init__.py
 │   ├── __main__.py           # enables `python -m ropublicdata`